\n

 The position is located at the Minetta location in Houston, TX.

 Solugen produces essential molecules using enzymes, which are proteins that accelerate chemical reactions.
 Their main product, the Bioforge, is a carbon-negative molecular manufacturing platform that removes more carbon dioxide from the atmosphere than it emits, making it environmentally friendly.
-Solugen serves various industries, including medicine, green building materials, water treatment, food safety, personal care, and bioplastics, by providing sustainable and non-toxic ingredients.
+Solugen serves clients in various industries, including medicine, green building materials, water treatment, food safety, personal care, and bioplastics, all of whom seek sustainable and non-toxic ingredients.
 The Bioforge technology combines fermentation and traditional petrochemical processing to create valuable molecules from inexpensive feedstocks like corn syrup, allowing for cost-effective production with minimal waste.
-Solugen differentiates itself from competitors by focusing on sustainability and scalability in its production process.
-The company's goal is to lead the market in green and sustainable chemistry by meeting the increasing demand for environmentally friendly chemical products.
+Solugen's goal is to lead the market in green and sustainable chemistry by providing scalable, eco-friendly solutions.

 Company Size